'Coronation over, arrogant king is crushing voice of people': Rahul on police detaining wrestlers | Politics

 The police had warned the wrestlers not to move towards Parliament but they went ahead, leading to the scuffle.

-Vinesh provided a strong resistance against her detention and Sangeeta clung on to her cousin sister while lying on the road as the struggle continued for a few dramatic minutes.

-The police officials dragged and lifted them into buses along with several other wrestlers and their supporters. ''They have been detained for violating law and order.
-We will take legal action after inquiry in due course of time,'' said Dependra Pathak, Special CP (Law and Order).
+The police dragged and lifted them into buses along with several other wrestlers and their supporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)